raddevon/flask-permissions/README.md

             def __init__(self, email, password, roles=None):
                 UserMixin.__init__(self, roles)

+5. Add roles to your users and abilities to your roles.
+This can be done using convenience methods on the `UserMixin` and `Role` classes.

+    You'll need a role to start adding abilities.

+        my_role = Role('admin')

+    Add abilities by passing string ability names to `role.add_abilities()`.
+You may pass existing or new abilities in this way.
+New abilities will be created for you.
+Add the role to the session and commit when you're done.

+        my_role.add_abilities('create_users', 'delete_users', 'bring_about_world_peace')
+        db.session.add(my_role)
+        db.session.commit()

+    Add roles on a `UserMixin` instance or on an instance of your `UserMixin` sub-class.

+        my_user = UserMixin()

+    The `user.add_abilities()` method works just like `role.add_abilities()`.
+Pass in a string name or a series of string names.
+New roles will be created for you.
+Existing roles will simply be applied to the user.
+Don't forget to add and commit to the database!

+        my_user.add_roles('admin', 'superadmin')
+        db.session.add(my_user)
+        db.session.commit()

+    Similarly to the add methods, the classes also offer remove methods that work in the same way.
+Pass strings to `role.remove_abilities()` or `user.remove_roles()` to remove those attributes from the objects in question.

-5. Put those decorators to work!
+6. Put those decorators to work!
 Decorate any of your views with the `user_is` or `user_has` decorators from `flask.ext.permissions.decorators` to limit access.

         from flask.ext.permissions.decorators import user_is, user_has